 Requested Summary Table

 To allow the Panel to easily identify the resources and staff effort requested per project a requested summary table must be completed.
 Any cross-cutting items should clearly indicate which projects they are tied to, and how the cost is to be split between the different projects.
-It is essential that the project identifiers (numbers/titles/etc.) used in the table match those used to identify the projects within the case for support.
-To ensure uniformity across proposals, Applicants must complete a requested summary table in the same format as the example provided.
-Failure to do so is likely to result in the proposal being rejected.
+It is essential that the project identifiers (numbers/titles/etc.) used in the table match those used to identify the projects within the case for support and are shown in numerical / alphabetical order.
+To ensure uniformity across proposals, Applicants must complete a requested summary table in the same format (including coloured text) as the example provided

 Download a worked example